ant3mc/ArtGenerator/README.md

 ### Audio Reactivity
 - Uses pentatonic scales for sound generation
-- **Sound Mapping:** Each spot corresponds to a frequency based on its hue value;
-    volume is based on its brightness value
+- **Sound Mapping:** Each spot corresponds to a frequency based on its hue value; volume is based on its brightness value
+- The audio **mutes** if spots number > 12 or color variety < 30
 ### Additional Features
 - Auto-stop after 5 minutes
+- If the saturation increases, it is recommended to reduce color variety
 ## Technical Requirements
 - WebGL 2.0 support
 - Modern JavaScript (ES6+) compatible browser